Utkarsh-Aggarwal/InvoFlow/README.md

 ## Running It Yourself

 1. Import `workflow.json` into your n8n instance.
+2. Connect a Google Drive account and set the watched folder as the trigger.
-2. Set up a LlamaIndex/LlamaParse API key in the relevant node's credentials.
+3. Add your Groq API key in the LLM node's credentials.
-3. Connect your Excel destination (Google Sheets/Excel node credentials).
+4. Connect your Google Sheets destination and target sheet.
-4. Trigger the workflow by uploading an invoice through the configured intake node.
+5. Drop an invoice into the watched Drive folder to trigger the workflow.

 ## Status